Azure/CanadaPubSecALZ/docs/archetypes/machinelearning.md

 | Monitoring | Application Insights - Application performance and monitoring cloud service | - | [Azure Docs](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview)

-> For App Service, for using the SKU tier `Premium` to support private endpoints, it may require a quota increase.

 The intended cloud service workflows and data movements for this archetype include:

 1. Data can be ingested from various sources using Data Factory, which uses managed virtual network for its Azure hosted integration runtime.